RFM Handling of Isotopologues

 However, this is not always unambiguous.
 For example the main isotopologue of Carbonyl Sulphide, known both as OCS and COS, is represented as '622', where the middle '2' refers to the 12C in the centre of the chain, and the last '2' refers to 32S.

-HITRAN uses a numbering system starting from 1, representing the main isotopologue, then 2, 3 ... in order of decreasing abundance (although, since the HITRAN 160-character format only allows 1 digit for isotopic identification, the recently added 10th isotopologue of CO2, '838', is designated '0').
+HITRAN uses a numbering system starting from 1, representing the main isotopologue, then 2, 3 ... in order of decreasing abundance.
+However, since the HITRAN 160-character record format only allows 1 digit for isotopic identification, the recently added 10th (838), 11th (837) and 12th (737) isotopologues of CO2 are designated '0', 'A' and 'B' (Note: this is not hexadecimal, which would be 'A', 'B' and 'C')

-The RFM follows the HITRAN numbering, although with some additions for isotopologues from the GEISA database.
+The RFM follows the HITRAN numbering (using ...10,11,12 rather than ...0,A,B), although with some additions for isotopologues from the GEISA database.

 Since the bracket characters can cause problems in filenames, where the RFM generates filenames requiring isotopic information (such as Jacobians), the symbol 'i' is used instead, eg for the above two cases